-Kim Albarella, Senior Director of Security Advocacy at ADP, outlines the new challenges financial institutions are facing in this environment, as well as how managers can protect their organizations.
+Kim Albarella, VP, Risk and Security Advocacy at ADP, outlines the new challenges financial institutions are facing in this environment, as well as how managers can protect their organizations.

-The COVID-19 global health event has forced employees nationwide to leave the office and work from home.
-During this unusual period, organizations cannot let their guard down when it comes to financial data security.
+The global health event forced employees nationwide to leave the office and work from home.
+As this arrangement will likely continue for many, organizations must keep financial data security top of mind.

-Kim Albarella, Senior Director of Security Advocacy at ADP, outlines the new challenges of financial institutions in this environment, as well as how managers can protect their organizations.
+Kim Albarella, VP, Risk and Security Advocacy at ADP, outlines the new challenges of financial institutions in the new world of work, as well as how managers can protect their organizations.

-Protecting financial data was already one of the top concerns of the new decade before COVID-19 arrived, as cybercriminals have been targeting this information more frequently.
+Protecting financial data was already one of the top priorities of the new decade before the impact of the global health event, as cybercriminals have been targeting this information more frequently.

-"Not only are they trying to steal money through wire fraud and AP scams, they also understand the value of the financial data itself," says Albarella.
-"Fraudsters are on the lookout for confidential information — basically anything that a competitor might be interested in paying for."
+"Not only are fraudsters trying to steal money through wire fraud and AP scams, they also understand the value of the financial data itself," says Albarella.
+"Cybercriminals are on the lookout for confidential information like IP, pricing strategies, contract details — basically anything that a competitor might be interested in paying for."

-The current environment has not slowed criminals down, and in fact they may be ramping up their efforts.
-"We're seeing an uptick in phishing and social engineering scams, where criminals try to trick employees into exposing data," says Albarella.
+The global health event has not slowed criminals down, and in fact they may be ramping up their efforts.
+"We're seeing a big uptick in phishing and social engineering scams, where criminals try to trick employees into exposing data," says Albarella.

 For example, criminals may pose as lenders and claim they are helping people access government stimulus programs to trick people into relaying their financial information.